GoogleCloudPlatform/community/tutorials/datacatalog-tag-history/index.md

         # The Google Cloud project to use for this tutorial
         export PROJECT_ID="your-project-id"

-        # The BigQuery region to use for Tags table
+        # The BigQuery region to use for tags table
         export BIGQUERY_REGION=""

-        # The name of the BigQuery Dataset to create the Tag records table
+        # The name of the BigQuery Dataset to create the tag records table
         export DATASET_ID=""

-        # The name of the BigQuery table for Tag records
+        # The name of the BigQuery table for tag records
         export TABLE_ID="EntityTagOperationRecords"

         # The Compute Engine region to use for running Dataflow jobs and create a temporary storage bucket